 2. Mix in 15g melted butter, 25ml honey, and 6g salt.
 Stir in 140g wholemeal flour.
 Flour a flat surface and knead with wholemeal flour until not really sticky - the dough should just pull away from the counter, but yet still sticky to touch.
 Place in a greased bowl, turning once to coat the surface of the dough.
 Cover with a dishtowel or clingwrap.
 Let rise in a warm place until doubled.
 (I first used a wooden spoon to stir and mix the ingredients until everything came together as a dough, then I used my hands to knead in a big mixing bowl, adding 1/4 cup of wholemeal flour little by little until the dough pulled away from the sides of the bowl and became just a little sticky to touch, about 6 - 8 min by hand.
 Then I placed the dough in a big greased bowl and turned the dough all around to make sure it is well-greased, before proving it in a closed oven with lowest heat turned on for 45min)

 3. Punch down, and divide into 3 portions.
 Place in greased 9 x 5 inch loaf pan and allow to rise until dough has topped the pans by one inch.
 (I flattened and rolled each portion into a swiss roll and placed all 3 swiss rolls into a greased 450g pullman loaf tin, then I covered with clingwrap and proofed it in a closed oven with lowest heat turned on for 45 min or until doubled.
-Weight of dough was 630g.)
+Weight of dough was 630g.
+I realised on hindsight that I probably didn't prove them long enough, nevermind I will do better the next time.)

 4. Bake at 350 degrees F (175 degrees C) for 25 to 30 minutes; do not overbake.
 Lightly brush the tops of loaves with 2 tsp melted butter or margarine AFTER the bread is done to prevent crust from getting hard.
 Cool completely.
 (I baked at 175C for 30 min on lower shelf so that the height of the pullman loaf tin is just below the middle of the oven, then after removing from the oven, I brushed the crust with melted butter, 1 tsp is more than enough.)